gvisoc/gvisoc.github.io/_posts/2021-08-19-Manjaro-Post-Install.markdown

 ...
 $ ~
 ```
+Funny enough, the module `tp-smapi` is only supported by older ThinkPads, but `tlp` says "ThinkPad not supported" in a very strong way.

 ## Install VA-API support
 VA-API is the hardware video codec technology present in AMD GPUs and Intel integrated GPU for 8th Gen. and newer processors.